Access to Facilities

 Trespass warnings may be issued to subjects who have no verifiable business on campus.
 Subjects who violate trespass warnings are subject to arrest for "trespassing after warning."
 Every effort is made to ensure that all buildings are free from uninvited visitors.

 Off-Campus Residences and Student Organizations

 The University arranges for student housing in off-campus hotel properties when demand for campus housing exceeds available on-campus space.
-During the 2012-2013 academic year, the Howard Johnson hotel is been used to house UT students.
-The hotel maintains its own security personnel and works cooperatively with UT’s Department of Campus Safety.
+During the 2014-2015 academic year, the Barrymore Hotel Tampa Riverwalk was used to house UT students.
+The hotel maintains its own security personnel who work in cooperation with UT’s Department of Campus Safety.